kubernetes/enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

-Images pulled during the period the feature was disabled will not be present in the cache, and thus could incur redundant pulls/container creation failures.
+Images pulled during the period the feature was disabled will not be present in the cache and will be treated as preloaded.
+Depending on the policy configured, this could either incur redundant pulls and thus container creation failures if the image registry is unavailable, or it might cause that these images will be available to all pods on the node that pulled them.

-However, the cache may still be present, and thus it will retain information from when it was previously enabled.
+Only images that don't expect any credential verification should be kept on the node before the feature is reenabled.

 ###### Are there any tests for feature enablement/disablement?